oauth2-proxy/oauth2-proxy/docs/docs/configuration/logging.md

 - `AuthFailure` If the user authentication failed
 - `AuthError` If there was an unexpected error during authentication

-If you require a different format than that, you can configure it with the `--auth-logging-format` flag.
+If you require a custom format, you can configure it with the `--auth-logging-format` flag.
 The default format is configured as follows:

 ```